lmorg/murex/GUIDE.control-structures.md

 #### If Else

 Same as a Function If but with an Else block.
+This is the only usage of `if` that doesn't set the exit status to zero (0) if the "if" condition doesn't match "true".
 ```
 if: { out: hello world | grep: world } { out: world found } { out: world missing }
 ```